5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Under "Build Settings", check if the entries </br> `KERNEL_EXTENSION_HEADER_SEARCH_PATHS` and `KERNEL_FRAMEWORK_HEADERS` exist
 - If not, press the "+" button and click on "Add User-Defined Settings" and add them and make sure that both point to "(PROJECT_DIR)/MacKernelSDK/Headers":</br>![Xcode_UDS](https://user-images.githubusercontent.com/76865553/170472740-b842f8ca-0bc7-4023-acc1-c9e30b68bbfa.png)
 - Next, Link to custom `libkmod.a` library by adding it under "Link Binary with Libraries": ![Xcode_link](https://user-images.githubusercontent.com/76865553/170472832-5a077289-96a6-403d-b8c7-322459ff3156.png)
-- Nect, check if `libkmod.a` is present at /MacKernelSDK/Library/x86_64/ inside the AppleALC Folder.
-- Once all that is done, you can Compile using XCode (or xcodebuild from CLI)
+- Next, verify that `libkmod.a` is present in /MacKernelSDK/Library/x86_64/ inside the AppleALC Folder.
+Once all that is done, you can compile AppleALC
+-  In Terminal, "cd" into the AppleALC folder, enter `xcodebuild` and hit Enter.
+-  Once the kext is compiled it will be present in `/AppleALC/build/Release`.

 ## VIII.
 Testing (todo)